sait-lab/devops/ssh.md

 > [!NOTE]
 >
 > If you're not familiar with those cryptography terms, don't worry.
-They are covered in your cybersecurity fundamentals course.
+They are covered in your security fundamentals course.

 ### Three different encryption technologies used by SSH